etendosoftware/docs/docs/products/etendo-mobile/bundles/etendo-classic-subapp-extensions/etendo-classic-subapp-extensions.md

 ![](/assets/products//etendo-mobile/user-interface/HomeSubApp.png){ width="300"}

-In the welcome window, the user can enter Profile, Settings and Navigation Menu.
+In the Welcome window, the user can enter Profile, Settings and Navigation Menu.

 ### Navigation Menu

 In the Home option, the user can find an option menu from which they can access to different windows allowed according to their role.
 From this menu, it is also possible to:

 - Access the Settings window (option Settings)
-- Access the window Profile (clicking the profile picture)
+- Access the Profile window (clicking the profile picture)
 - Log out (Option Log Out)

 ![](/assets/products/etendo-mobile/user-interface/DrawerSubApp.png){ width="300" }